MasiaMatteo03/Alphabot_webServer/README.md

 ## General description of the project

 This is our second project with the alphabot.
-It is a web-app written in python using Flask and a database (SQLite) where we save some information (for example who did a move).
+It is a web-app written in python using Flask and a database (SQLite) where we save some data (for example who did a move).

 ## HTML pages
 There are two HTML pages: the first used for the login and then the page with all the commands to make the Alphabot move.